A look at what's ahead for virus-stricken aircraft carrier - KVIA

 GETTING UNDERWAY

-U.S. officials won’t say how long it will take for the ship to return to duty, but it has been docked in Guam for about a month, and could be there another three to four weeks.
-In order to get back to sea, the ship will have to go through a regimented recertification process.
+U.S. officials won’t say how long it will take for the ship to return to duty, but it has been docked in Guam for about a month and could be there another three to four weeks.
+To get back to sea, the ship will have to go through a regimented recertification process.

 The biggest question is where will the Roosevelt go.
 Originally it was slated to be at sea for months, then participate in a large Pacific naval exercise before heading home to San Diego.